opendevstack/ods-provisioning-app/README.md

 The frontend UI - is based on jquery and thymeleaf.

-# Frontend Code
+# Backend Code

-The backend is based on Spring Boot.
-Both frontende and backend are tested thru Mockito
+The backend is based on Spring Boot, and authenticates against Atlassian Crowd.
+Both frontend (html) and backend are tested thru Mockito

 ## Consuming REST APIs in Java